Snowflake-Labs/sfquickstarts/site/sfguides/src/customer_insights_analyzer_using_vertex_ai_and_snowflake/customer_insights_analyzer_using_vertex_ai_and_snowflake.md

 - How to set up a Snowflake and Google Cloud environment to integrate the two platforms.
 - How to build a Snowpark External Access integration to call Vertex AI.
-- How to build a Streamlit app that calls OpenAI leveraging tabular and image data from Snowflake.
+- How to build a Streamlit app that calls Vertex AI leveraging tabular and image data from Snowflake.
 - How to build your first Generative AI App with Vertex AI and Snowflake!